Computing in the Community

 How to Use the Map

 This interactive dashboard is built using ArcGIS Experience Builder and supports map-based exploration through filters and data layers.
+The short tutorial video below provides a guided walkthrough of the dashboard.
 If you are already familiar with navigating interactive map dashboards, you may skip the tutorial.

 Remote video URL